The smart move for the Hawks is to trade down for more draft picks

 That’s why the smarter play is to trade down from No. 1 in exchange for an additional first-round pick or picks to create more chances of hitting on a player (or players) who can make the Hawks a legitimate contender, or at least get them out of the Play-In Tournament.

-Somewhere out there, whether it’s a highly regarded college All-American or a relative unknown from Europe, is a player out there who can help turn around the Hawks’ fortunes.
-The more picks they can amass, the greater the likelihood that he becomes a Hawk and not someone whom fans bemoan as the one who got away.
+Somewhere out there, whether it’s a highly regarded college All-American or a relative unknown from Europe, is a player who can help turn around the Hawks.
+The more picks they can amass, the greater the likelihood that that player becomes a Hawk and not someone whom fans bemoan as the one who got away.

-The Hawks need to hope that some team not too far down the draft order decides it absolutely must have Sarr or Risacher or someone else and is willing to deal with the Hawks.
+The Hawks need to hope that some team not too far down the draft order decides it absolutely must have Sarr or Risacher or someone else and is willing to cut a deal to move up to No. 1.

 The return could be significant.
 In 2017, for instance, the Celtics traded their No. 1 pick to the 76ers in exchange for their third overall pick and a first-round pick in 2018 or 2019.
 And that was just to move down two spots.

-Further, should the Hawks manage to arrange a trade with a team with one of the top 10 picks (besides Houston, which has the Nets’ pick), chances are that team won’t be strong again next year, meaning the pick again could be in the lottery.
+Further, should the Hawks manage to arrange a trade with a team with one of the top 10 picks (besides Houston, which has the Nets’ pick) for a 2025 first-round pick, chances are that team won’t be strong again next year, meaning the pick again could be in the lottery.

-Perhaps it doesn’t need to be mentioned, but another reason that the Hawks could use more picks is that they traded three first-rounders in the Murray trade, including next year’s.
+And perhaps it doesn’t need to be mentioned, but another reason the Hawks could use more picks is that they traded three first-rounders in the Murray trade, including next year’s.

 Is there an All-Star who is worth that package that the Hawks could be sure would want to stay with them for the long term, and that the trade partner actually would be willing to trade?